ATSOTECK/rage/README.md

 - Embeddable - designed to be used as a library in Go applications
 - Timeout support - prevent infinite loops with execution timeouts
 - Context cancellation - integrate with Go's context for graceful shutdown
-- Standard library modules - math, random, string, sys, time, re, collections
+- Standard library modules - math, random, string, sys, time, re, collections, json, os, datetime, typing, asyncio
 - Go interoperability - call Go functions from Python and vice versa

 ## Installation